Liu Bei's takeover of Yi Province: Takeover of Jiameng (211–213)

-Early Success
+Early Success (January or February 213–April or May 213)

-However from secret communications, Liu Bei still heard about what happened to Zhang Song.
-Fa Zheng and Meng Da found a way to defect to Liu Bei's side before Yang Huai (楊懷) and Gao Pei (高沛), Liu Zhang's subordinates guarding Boshui Pass, knew about Liu Bei's true motive.
-Now, there was no other choice than to conquer Yi Province.
+Liu Bei learned about what happened to Zhang Song from secret informers.
+Fa Zheng and Meng Da were already with his army and choose to defect to Liu Bei's side before Yang Huai (楊懷) and Gao Pei (高沛), Liu Zhang's subordinates guarding Baishui Pass (白水關), knew about Liu Bei's true intentions.
+Now, Liu Bei had no choice but to conquer Yi Province.
 Pang Tong outlined three plans for Liu Bei to choose from: The first was to advance swiftly to seize Chengdu, the capital of Yi Province, from Liu Zhang.
 The second was to take command of Liu Zhang's armies in the north and then move to capture Chengdu.
 The third one was to return to Baidicheng to await further action.

-Liu Bei chose the second option and lured Yang Huai and Gao Pei into a trap and executed them under the pretense of behaving disrespectfully towards him.
-Wei Yan at this time, just began to serve under Liu Bei and was appointed as a bodyguard in his retinue; he made numerous achievements in several battles.
-When they learned of Liu Bei's attack, Zheng Du (鄭度) suggested to Liu Zhang a scorched earth policy by forcing the civilians of Baxi (巴西) and Zitong (梓潼) commanderies to relocate elsewhere and destroy all the suppliers depots in the commanderies.
-His basic for his plan was that Liu Bei's army was low on supplies and composed of new recruits who may not be loyal to him (this statement was proven truth when Lu Dai reported that many of Liu Bei's men deserted).
-Following this strategy along with a solid defence into the fortress while refusing any engagement in open battles would force Liu Bei to retreat and allow Liu Zhang to launch a counter attack.
-Liu Bei felt greatly disturbed when he learned about their plan however Fa Zheng reassured him that Liu Zhang would never follow this plan.
-Indeed he was proven right as Liu Zhang refused to use his plan and told his subordinates: "I have heard of fighting the enemy to save the people; not of disrupting the people to avoid the enemy."
-Furthermore he removed Zheng Du from office.
+Liu Bei chose the second option.
+He lured Yang Huai and Gao Pei into a trap and executed them under the pretense of behaving disrespectfully towards him.
+Wei Yan, who had just begun to serve under Liu Bei, was appointed as a bodyguard in his retinue; he made numerous achievements in several battles.
+When they learned of Liu Bei's attack, Zheng Du (鄭度) remarked that Liu Bei's army was isolated and consisted of only 10 000 soldiers, hence he suggested to Liu Zhang a scorched earth policy by forcing the civilians of Baxi (巴西) and Zitong (梓潼) commanderies to relocate elsewhere and destroy all the supply depots in the commanderies.
+Zheng Du reasoned that Liu Bei's army was low on supplies and composed of new recruits who may not be loyal to him.
+Following this strategy along with a solid defence into the fortress while refusing any engagement in open battles would force Liu Bei to retreat and allow Liu Zhang to launch a counterattack.
+Liu Bei felt greatly disturbed when he learned about the plan, but Fa Zheng reassured him that Liu Zhang would never follow this plan.
+Fa Zheng he was proven right as Liu Zhang told his subordinates: "I have heard of fighting the enemy to save the people; not of disrupting the people to avoid the enemy."
+Furthermore, he removed Zheng Du from office.